21 of our favorite Latinx-owned brands for all your everyday essentials | CNN Underscored

 Agua Mágica

-$76 $65 at Bevmo), produced in the mystical maguey-country of San Juan Del Río, Oaxaca, takes a fresh approach to the craft: honoring slow, small-batch, ancestral Indigenous growing and distilling practices.
-Founder Rafael Shin is devoted to a crafting process that is anti-industrial, honing in on a much more personal approach that centers community and tradition, with Shin giving 5% of the yearly profits of this mezcal to five family-run palenques through their “Empowering Mezcaleros” program.
+This mezcal from Agua Mágica ($76 at Bevmo), produced in the maguey country of San Juan Del Río, Oaxaca, takes a fresh approach to the craft, honoring slow, small-batch, ancestral Indigenous growing and distilling practices.
+Founder Rafael Shin is devoted to a crafting process that is anti-industrial, homing in on a much more personal approach that centers community and tradition and giving 5% of the yearly profits of this mezcal to five family-run palenques through the brand’s “Empowering Mezcaleros” program.

-Aside from the jewel-like packaging that make this mezcal a prized gift for any occasion, the delicate flavor profile is one that is nuanced and delicious served neat, or complementary in virtually any cocktail.
+Aside from the jewel-like packaging that makes this mezcal a prized gift for any occasion, the delicate flavor profile is nuanced and delicious served neat or in virtually any cocktail.
 “My hope is that Agua Mágica helps more people enjoy mezcal as native Mexicans do, gaining an appreciation for the nuances of how it’s crafted and the terroir of where the agave is grown,” Shin says.
 “It’s something that is so common in the world of wine — enthusiasts are well-versed in the differences in flavor and production method from one region to another.
 My goal is that people will approach mezcal with just as much appreciation for the particular people and place that made it.”

 Bichi Wine

 Bichi, which is slang for “naked” in Mexican Spanish, is the name of this Mexican-made natural wine company located in Mexico’s wine country, Valle de Guadalupe.
-Founded in 2014 by brothers Noel Téllez and chef Jair Téllez, this low-intervention wine takes a keen interest in obscure and little-known grape varietals.
-Most famous for its orange, a blend of Chenin Blanc, Sauvignon Blanc and Moscatel, called ‘La Gorda Yori’ ($43), it comes from a once-abandoned vineyard in Tecate, and has herbal notes with a citrus bite and just enough funk.
+Founded in 2014 by chef Jair Téllez and his brother Noel, this low-intervention wine takes a keen interest in obscure and little-known grape varietals.
+It’s most famous for its orange, a blend of Chenin Blanc, Sauvignon Blanc and Moscatel, called “La Gorda Yori” ($43), which comes from a once-abandoned vineyard in Tecate and has herbal notes with a citrus bite and just enough funk.

 Birdy Lashes